Startup Canvas Template

 Each segment can contain at least three relevant ideas.
 For example, what are three market research insights or statistics that prove your business idea’s viability?

-Check the confidence of your language.
+4. Check the confidence of your language

 A startup canvas helps you turn broad ideas into a research-backed concept.
 Use clear, concise language instead of hedging statements (such as “but” or “however”).
 Your goal is to turn unaware investors into engaged business prospects.

-Share the canvas with your team or investors to get feedback and keep refining your business idea.
+After you’ve filled in all the segments, share the filled-in startup canvas template with team members or potential investors to get feedback and keep refining your business idea.

 Get started with this template right now.